THE TAKE-IT-EASY ICE CREAM

 Let it to cool down in the saucepan until lukewarm.

-Note: we recommend that you chill the blueberries in the same bowl/jug we will use in step 2 to blend them; this is to minimise the loss of blueberries from transferring from one bowl to another.
-So, if using an immersion blender to blend the blueberries in step 2,
+Note: we recommend that you chill the blueberries in the same bow4l/jug we will use in step 2 to blend them; this is to minimise the loss of blueberries from transferring from one bowl to another.
+So, if using an immersion blender to blend the blueberries in step 2, scrape the blueberries into a large bowl.
+If using a regular blender, chill the blueberries into the blender’s jug.

 Chill until completely cold: cover the bowl/jug and refrigerate for at least 8 hours, or until completely cold (approx. 8° C / 46° F / when it feels fridge-cold to the touch); and up to 3 days.